nabiil-s/nabiil-s.github.io/README.md

 ## 📚 How to Use This Repository

 1. **Explore the Projects:** Browse through the deployed project to see my front-end deployed site.
-For a full user experience and demo of my created projects, please visit [nabiil-s@infinityfreeapp.com](http://nabiil-s.infinityfreeapp.com).
+For a full user experience and demo of my created projects, please visit: [nabiil-s@infinityfreeapp.com](http://nabiil-s.infinityfreeapp.com).

 2. **Review Version Control Practices:** Check out the commit history and branch structure to understand how I manage version control and handle conflicts.